vvr3ddy/vvr3ddy/README.md

 - 🔭 I’m currently working on ALS kernel for X00T, NewsBot using News API
-- 🌱 I’m currently learning Java, Python and Kotlin
+- 🌱 I’m currently learning PL SQL
-- 👯 I’m looking to collaborate on Kotlin for Web Development
+- 👯 I’m looking to collaborate on JS for web development
-- 🤔 I’m looking for help with Kotlin and Advanced Java
+- 🤔 I’m looking for help with MERN and MEVN Stack
-- 💬 Ask me about Java
+- 💬 Ask me about Java, SQL
 - 📫 How to reach me: vvr3ddy at telegram
 - 😄 Pronouns: vvr
 - ⚡ Fun fact: I prefer working alone